etiennedevaux/planner/README.md

 9. Enter a UK postcode and press Enter, the Latitude and Longitude should be populated, these can be entered or adjusted independently of the Postcode

-10. Recentre the maps, check that they show the same location and that it corresponds to the Latitude and Longitude.
+10. Re-centre the maps, check that they show the same location and that it corresponds to the Latitude and Longitude.

 11. Click Next, Step Five should be highlighed